mthvedt/clearley/README.md

 Yet the theory of context-free grammars is simple and provably tractable by computer-- so why should parsing be hard?

+## Caveats

+There are three major obstacles in Clearley right now:
+1) The rule/defrule syntax is somewhat confusing, with some broken edge cases.
+This is priority number 1.
+2) Error reporting could use some work.
+Right now, Clearley simply fails with "Failure to parse".
+3) Clearley is slow.

+Because the underlying machine--context-free grammar parsing--is very well understood, issues 2 and 3 are solvable by applying current, well-understood techniques.
+This is probably the near future of Clearley should adoption and work continue.

 ## References

 [1] "Parsing: the solved problem that isn't".
 Laurence Tratt.
 Retrieved June 18, 2012 at